vpkshirsagar/MaverickSnipeShot/index.md

 Here are some of the snapshots how the dataset is seen on the BigQuery WebUI.

+I added all the data from the CSV files into a single BigQuery table called `cs-686-dpc-269721.perosnal_project.parking_tickets_info_main`

 Data types of the columns

 ![Image](TableStructure.PNG)